 Believe it or not, vanilla is the fruit of orchids—and more of it is grown in Madagascar than anywhere else on the planet.
 Madagascar is also home to the world’s only native lemur populations, from the silky sifaka to the ring-tailed lemur.
 And while agriculture is driving the loss of their habitat, recent studies show that sustainably designed and managed vanilla plantations can actually support lemurs and connect fragmented natural habitats.
 WWF is working with farmers and spice companies to find more sustainable ways to produce vanilla while protecting these perky primates.

 7. Humpback Whales and Swordfish Steaks

 Have you ever gone fishing for bass and accidentally hooked a flounder?
 Or maybe a boot?
 Something similar happens often on fishing boats.
 Every day, staggering amounts of marine life—whales, sharks, turtles, dolphins, and juvenile fish—are caught accidentally in fishing gear and then discarded.

-Humpback whales, for example, were frequent victims of bycatch in Pacific swordfish fisheries, but incidents have dropped since the U.S. government and fishing industry started worked together in 1994 to reduce bycatch.
+Humpback whales, for example, were frequent victims of bycatch in Pacific swordfish fisheries, but incidents have dropped since the US government and fishing industry started working together in 1994 to reduce bycatch.